irlcode/RusLawOD/README.md

 Saveliev, D. (2020).
 Study of the complexity of sentences that make up the texts of legal acts of the authorities of the Russian Federation.
 Pravo.
 Zhurnal Vysshey shkoly ekonomiki (1), 50-74.
 DOI: 10.17323/2072-8166.2020.1.50.74 (in Russian).[link](https://law-journal.hse.ru/article/view/20098)

+Kuchakov, R. K., & Saveliev, D. (2025).
+The complexity of the Russian legislation from the lexical and syntactic perspective, 1991–2023.
+[Vestnik of Saint Petersburg University.
+Law, 16(3), 796–823.]( https://lawjournal.spbu.ru/article/view/18768)

 ## License
 Russian law excludes texts of legal acts from copyright protection so they can be redistributed freely.
 Official publication metadata are subject to terms at the [source site](http://publication.pravo.gov.ru/od/) (both commercial and non-commercial use allowed providing attribution to the source).